anne75/UCSCX-IDTA-hw3/hw3 anne.md

 mytable <- readHTMLTable(url, colClasses = c("character", rep("numeric", 10)))[[3]]
 ```

-I check my result
+I check my result with

 ```r
 str(mytable)
 ```

-I have a dataframe with country names as characters and other numerical columns as numbers, and a lot of NAs where there are no values.
+To sum up, I have a dataframe with country names as characters and other columns containing numbers, and a lot of NAs where there are no values.

 Some cleaning up, and naming the columns